Defining Wind - What It Is And Its Impact On Local And Global Weather

-One type of meteorological event almost every reader will be familiar with is what we commonly refer to as wind.
-We examine what exactly wind is, how it forms, the types, and its impact on weather systems.
+One meteorological phenomenon every reader will be familiar with is what is commonly known as wind.
+We examine what exactly this event is, how it forms, the different types of wind, and its impact on weather systems.

-Although every one of us is familiar with wind, few know how it develops and its importance.
+Although all of us are familiar with wind, few know how it develops or just how important it is.
 It plays an essential role in the creation of weather.
 It also has several other benefits, some of which will be discussed in this article.

-So, as inconvenient and unpleasant it can be to the majority of us at times, it is a very necessary inconvenience.
+So, as inconvenient and unpleasant as it can be to us at times, it is a very necessary inconvenience.
 This article will focus on how wind is formed, the different types of winds, as well as how it is measured.

-Like many other weather events, the creation of winds starts with the heating of the Earth's surface by the sun.
+Like many other weather events, the creation of wind starts with the heating of the Earth’s surface by the Sun.
 Not every surface warms up in the same manner, resulting in some regions being much warmer or cooler than another area with a different surface.

 An area with a warm surface warms up the air above it, causing it to rise.
-It leaves the remaining air near the ground with a much lower density.
+It leaves the remaining air near the ground at a much lower pressure.
 This creates what is called a low-pressure system.

 An area that does not warm up quickly and stays cool is not heating up the air above it, allowing its density to remain fairly high.
 This results in a high-pressure system.

-Air always flows from an area of high to an area of low pressure.
-(Simply think of releasing the air out of a balloon that is under pressure.
+Air always flows from an area of high pressure to an area of low pressure.
+(Think of releasing the air out of a balloon that is under pressure.
 The air blows out to equalize the air pressure.)

-This means if a low-pressure and high-pressure area is situated next to each other, the air will always flow from the area of high to the area of low pressure.
+This means if a low-pressure and high-pressure area are situated next to each other, the air will always flow from the area of high pressure to the area of low pressure.
 We experience this movement of air as wind.

-As already mentioned, the strength of the wind is largely determined by the distance between the two air pressure systems, as well as the difference in air pressure strength.
+As already mentioned, the wind strength is largely determined by the distance between the two air pressure systems, as well as the difference in air pressure strength.

 The closer the pressure systems are together, the stronger the wind will be, and the further apart, the weaker the wind will be.